 The GEBCO Bathymetric Science Day is held every year during GEBCO's meetings.
 It consists of oral presentations and poster displays and attendance is open to all.
 We welcome contributions on topics relating to ocean-floor mapping and its applications.

-The Eighth GEBCO Science Day will be held on 8th October 2013 at the Istituto di Scienze Marine in Venice, Italy.
+The Eighth GEBCO Science Day was held on 8th October 2013 at the Istituto di Scienze Marine in Venice, Italy.

 Find out more about the presentations given at GEBCO's Science Days.

 Hosted at the Istituto di Scienze Marine in Venice, Italy, on 8th October 2013.

 |MESHATLANTIC PROJECT: compilation and harmonization bathymetric data in the Atlantic Area||D Mata, JL Sanz and LM Agudo; Spanish Oceanographic Institute (IEO), Madrid, Spain||(3 MB)|

 |The IHO-IOC GEBCO Cook Book: 2013 Progress Report||Karen Marks; NOAA Laboratory for Satellite Altimetry, College Park, Maryland, USA||(5 MB)|